Foods to Break Intermittent Fasting

 You should cook greens and eat them if they are your first meal after a fast to make it easier to digest.

 The protein found in eggs helps prevent the loss of muscle.
 So, if you are looking to lose fat and gain muscle, then you should eat some eggs when breaking your fast.

 Nuts are rich in vitamins and restore nutrient balance in the body after a fast.

 Watermelons are made up of more than 90% water.
 This fruit is easy to digest and hydrates you so is a great choice to break your fast.

 7. Fermented Foods

 Fermented foods such as yogurt, kimchi, and sauerkraut contain good gut bacteria that aid in the entire digestive process making digestion of food easy.

 If you are breaking fast, then you should consider trying smoothies rather than through whole fruits and vegetables as they are less fibrous, and are less stressful on the digestive system.

 Despite being the fattiest fruit, avocado could be the best choice for breaking a fast.
 The fruit is low in calories and rich in healthy omega-3 and omega-6 fats, antioxidants, vitamins, and minerals.

-However, sometimes it can be hard to digest for some right after a fast, causing stomach ache and bloating.
+However, sometimes it can be hard to digest for some right after a fast, causing stomach aches and bloating.